COVID-19 Variant Linked to Several Outbreaks in Santa Clara County, Including One at SJ Kaiser

-The new COVID-19 variant first found in other countries has been increasingly found in counties across California, and is linked to multiple outbreaks in Santa Clara County, according to a joint statement from the California Department of Public Health, UCSF and Santa Clara County.
+The new COVID-19 variant, a different one than the United Kingdom strain, was first found in other countries and has been increasingly found in counties across California.
+It's been linked to multiple outbreaks in Santa Clara County, including a massive one at Kaiser in San Jose, health officials said Sunday.

 The state is working with the Centers for Disease Control and local health departments to learn more about the variant and determine how it spreads.